Arthur Paget (diplomat)

-Sir Arthur Paget GCB, PC (15 January 1771 – 26 July 1840) was a British diplomat and politician.
+Sir Arthur Paget, GCB, PC (15 January 1771 – 26 July 1840) was a British politician and diplomat.

 Life

 Arthur Paget was the third son of Henry Paget, 1st Earl of Uxbridge and his wife Jane Champagné daughter of Arthur Champagné, Dean of Clonmacnoise in Ireland.
 He was a younger brother of Henry Paget, 1st Marquess of Anglesey and the older brother of Sir Edward Paget, an army officer and colonial governor.

 He was educated at Westminster School and Christ Church, Oxford, but did not take a degree.
 At Oxford, Paget formed a close relationship with Cyril Jackson, Dean of Christ Church.

 Diplomatic career

 In 1791, he entered the British diplomatic service.
 J. M. Rigg described Paget as 'a man of easy charm who made his way with little difficulty up the diplomatic ladder, assisted by his moderate whiggery.'
 In 1794, he was elected as Member of Parliament for Anglesey.
-He nominally represented this for 13 years, though usually abroad.
+He nominally represented this constituency for 13 years, though usually abroad.
+(He was also appointed Major-Commandant of the Anglesey Militia on 20 February 1795 and promoted to Lieutenant-Colonel on 10 March 1798, but had vacated the command by 1803.)
 In 1794, he was sent as Envoy-extraordinary to Berlin to remind King Frederick William II of his obligations to Holland, a service in which Lord Malmesbury the ambassador commended him for his tact.

 His next appointment was as Envoy Extraordinary to the Elector Palatine and the Perpetual Diet at Regensburg in 1798, followed by Envoy Extraordinary and Minister Plenipotentiary first at Naples in 1800 and then at Vienna the following year.
 He remained at Vienna until 1806, being nicknamed "The Emperor" on account of his extravagance.